 HWM 405 Survey of Information Technology in Wellness

 HWM 460 Leadership and Change Management in Health

 HWM 470 Assessment and Evaluation for Wellness Managers

 Some of the courses above require the following prerequisites.

 Students wishing to enter this program should have completed the prerequisites listed above and earned an Associates of Arts degree or have completed close to 60 college-level semester credits with a 2.0 or better grade point average (GPA).

 Academic Director: Faye Perkins

-The Bachelor of Science in Health and Wellness Management is a collaborative effort of four University of Wisconsin campuses (UW-La Crosse, UW-River Falls, UW-Stevens Point, and UW-Superior) and UW-Extension.
-It equips students with the skills necessary to design, develop, implement, and maintain health and wellness programs in the workplace.
+The Bachelor of Science in Health and Wellness Management is a collaborative effort with UW-Extension which will equip students with the skills necessary to design, develop, implement, and maintain health and wellness programs in the workplace.
 This degree program helps students learn more about the seven dimensions of wellness and how they affect our lives and well-being.